mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 * “Come here.”
 * “Follow me (closely, exactly).”

-Notably, the grammar template for this sort of command consists of some movement word, a target phrase (possibly including prepositions or adverbs), and optional arguments indicating the manner in which the rover should pursue movement towards the target.
+Notably, a (very) rough grammar template for this sort of command consists of some movement word, a target phrase (possibly including prepositions or adverbs), and optional arguments indicating the manner in which the rover should pursue movement towards the target.

 Examples of definite, direct instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~